5 Preparation Lessons I’ve Learned While Hiking

 4) One Foot At A Time

 The most important part of your body in the outdoors is your feet.
 Taking proper care of your feet should be your #1 priority.
 If your feet hurt, you can’t move, and if you can’t move you’re in trouble.
 Most important of all is having dry feet.
 Wearing a sock liner is a good way of keeping your feet dry and blister free.
 Make sure your footwear is comfortable and will not cause any blisters or other discomforts which can hobble you after a few hours of hiking.
 Waterproof and breathable are two key words in looking for footwear or almost every other type of clothing for hiking.
-Top things off with a set of gaiters, and you can have lightweight protection for your shins, while keeping water out of your feet.
+Top things off with a set of gaiters, and you can have lightweight protection for your shins while keeping twigs, insects, and moisture out of your boots.
 Warmth is really only a concern in winter.
 Thick wool socks over top of your sock liner, combined with insulated waterproof boots are usually enough to do the job.
 During other seasons you don’t want to insulate too much.
 Foot sweating and wetness is more often a problem than warmth is.

 5) Anticipate To Hydrate